lingqiancariad/udacity-embedded-1_7/README.md

-# Sorted Linked List In-Place Merger
+# Sorted Linked List Merger

 A C++ implementation of a Singly Linked List (SLL) merging algorithm.
 This project demonstrates a specific logic where nodes from a source list (`l1`) are iteratively inserted into a pre-sorted target list (`l2`).